By Caitlynn Canfield

 There is no doubt that our school needs some things replaced and fixed, but how bad has the building quality actually gotten?

 Our High school was built in 1926 and that makes it roughly 95 years old.
 We’ve had a few renovations and major repairs since then, the last renovation being in 2005.
 The last renovation included things like rental boilers through a boiler service, painting, new tiles like a ceramic tile, installing fire doors, and replacing the front doors of lockers.
 That was 16 years ago, and now we are realizing we may not be able to fix and renovate something that’s almost a hundred years old.

 We need a more permanent and long-term solution than patching and repainting.
-We currently have plumbing issues, brick/wall issues, major roof issues, and entire building issues.
-It is best to hire workers for leaking roof repair Melbourne, over here!
+We currently have plumbing issues, brick/wall issues, major roof issues, HVAC issues, and entire building issues.
+It is best to hire workers for leaking roof repair Melbourne and HVAC contractors like JackRabbit Air Conditioning for air duct cleaning in Sunrise over here!

 This summer, our high school had more than a few issues with plumbing and that we needed a team of professional plumber.
 We also had a urinal leaking water into the wall, causing us to have to tear out all the urinals in the lobby, and having to replace the wall they were on.
 Usually, in more updated buildings, there is an access panel to fix the pipes to the urinals.
 Since our building is so outdated, we just have to tear out the wall for the plumbers to get to the broken pipes.
 Go to the Home Page of experts here and get solutions for your plumbing issues.